farrandi/dsci_563/lecture7_563.md

       - Only consider the available values
       - Add L2-reg to the loss function for W and Z
       - $f(Z,W) = \sum_{i,j} ||W^TZ_{ij} - Y_{ij}||^2 + \lambda_1||W||^2 + \lambda_2||Z||^2$
+      - This accounts for the missing values and the regularization terms prevent overfitting (representations are not too complex)
       - This improved the RMSE score bby 7% in the Netflix competition
       - Optimize using SGD (stoachastic gradient descent) and WALS (weighted alternating least squares)
 - **Other Notes**: